-If box_id is specified as target, env displays the list of the sensor measurement values for all FRUs and link cards mounted in the specified PCI Expansion unit.
+If the PCI Expansion unit is specified as target, env displays a list of the sensor measurement values for all FRUs in the specified PCI Expansion unit and the link card mounted in the host server.

 The options of env can be used in any combinations.